Title: Signal IDN homograph attacks

 Blaze Information Security is a privately held, independent information security firm born from years of combined experience.
-With presence in South America and Europe, Blaze has a team of senior analysts with past experience in leading information security consulting companies around the world and a proven track record of published security research.
+With a presence in South America and Europe, Blaze has a team of senior analysts with experience in leading information security consulting companies worldwide and a proven track record of published security research.

 PGP key fingerprint: DB53 D9D9 F0E1 E513 4F52 8219 C33B C7FA C5D0 E926